Natural gas in the United States: International trade

-In 2017, the United States became a net exporter of natural gas on an annual basis for the first time since 1957.
+In 2017, the United States became a net exporter of natural gas annually for the first time since 1957.
 Net exports averaged 0.4 billion cubic feet per day.
 The US Energy Information Administration projected that net exports would grow to 4.6 billion cubic feet per day in 2019.
-Export growth was driven by pipeline exports to Mexico and Canada, although the US continued to import more from Canada than it exports to that country.
+Export growth was driven by pipeline exports to Mexico and Canada, although the U.S. continued to import more from Canada than it exported to that country.
 In addition, exports of liquefied natural gas increased.

 Natural gas depends on pipelines for economical transport.
 Without pipeline connections, natural gas must be transported as liquefied natural gas (LNG), an expensive process.
 For this reason, the price of natural gas tends to differ between regions not connected by gas pipelines.
-The North American market, consisting of Canada, Mexico, and the United States, all connected by a common pipeline network, has had much lower gas prices in recent years than some other major world gas markets, such as Europe (since 2010), Japan (since 2008), and Korea.
+The North American market, comprising Canada, Mexico, and the United States, all connected by a common pipeline network, has had much lower gas prices in recent years than some other major world gas markets, such as Europe (since 2010), Japan (since 2008), and Korea.

 The United States is connected by pipeline to Canada and Mexico.
-The US has long imported large quantities of gas from Canada, and exported smaller quantities to some parts of eastern Canada.
-In 2014, the US imported 2,634 BCF from Canada, and exported 769 BCF, so that net imports from Canada totaled 1,865 BCF.
+The U.S. has long imported large quantities of gas from Canada, and exported smaller quantities to some parts of eastern Canada.
+In 2014, the U.S. imported 2,634 BCF from Canada and exported 769 BCF, so that net imports from Canada totaled 1,865 BCF.
 The United States has exported increasing volumes to Mexico over the past decade.
-In 2014, the US exported 728.5 BCF to Mexico, and imported 1.4 BCF, so that net exports to Mexico totaled 727 BCF.
+In 2014, the U.S. exported 728.5 BCF to Mexico and imported 1.4 BCF, so that net exports to Mexico totaled 727 BCF.

 The cost of net imports peaked at US$29.7 billion in 2005; the cost of net imports was $5.9 billion in 2014.